Note: Answers to many questions could be found in Reference’s links; they include a lot of info not in the docs.

 Inform 6

-The Inform 6 Designer’s Manual (DM4) was last revised in 2001, for I6 6.21.
-Glulx support came in the next release, 6.30; much more has been added since.
-Some essential docs are:
+The Inform 6 Designer’s Manual (DM4) was last revised in 2001, prior to I6’s Glulx support.
+Some essential supplemental docs:

-[I6] The list of Inform 6 documentation has much more.
+Much more at [I6] The list of Inform 6 documentation

-The docs stress that you shouldn’t need to concern yourself with what lies beneath, but…
+While the docs stress that you shouldn’t need to concern yourself with what lies beneath…

 - some I7 behaviors are best understood as artifacts of I6 representations